offffh/codePractices/README.md

 This is just my stupid **practices**.

-And creating this repository is just for moblie coding form any computer.
+And creating this repository is just for moblie coding from any computer.